lmeullibre/gp-metronome-extracter/README.md

 2. Parses the XML to find tempo changes and their positions.

-3. Generates click sounds at appropriate intervals.
+3. Generates optimized click sounds at appropriate intervals using a reduced sample rate and bit depth for smaller file sizes.

 4. Creates a WAV file with the metronome track.